-Not only did cross-stitch exist long before the Middle Ages, but traces have been found in China, India well before it even arrived to Europe.
-One of the earliest samplers, which has been discovered in Egypt, dates from the 6th Century.
-Traces of needlework with half stitches were found on pieces of cloth dating to 3000-5000 BC!
+Not only did cross stitch exist long before the Middle Ages, traces have been found in China and India before it arrived in Europe.
+One of the earliest samplers, discovered in Egypt, dates from the 6th century.
+Traces of needlework with half stitches were also found on pieces of cloth dated at 3000-5000 BC.

-Cross-stitching spread around the world the way anything else did, by commerce routes, migrations, invasions, etc… It is one of those hobbies that, once discovered and learned, would be incorporated into the tradition and culture of that place.
-From China, India and Egypt all the way to the Mediterranean, Spain and then Northern Europe, it’s a hobby that traveled the world!
+Cross stitching spread around the world the way anything else did, by commerce routes, migrations, invasions, etc… It is one of those hobbies that, once discovered and learned, was incorporated into the tradition and culture of that place.
+From China, India and Egypt all the way to the Mediterranean, Spain and then Northern Europe, it’s a hobby that traveled the world.

-While cross-stitching was mainly practiced in rural areas at first, with time, it integrated the culture of the wealthy and upper-class during the middle ages.
-Having cross-stitch ornaments at home at the time became a sign of wealth, nobility and social status.
-Even Catherine of Aragon used to stitch onto the King’s shirts herself!
+While cross stitching was first practiced in rural areas, it integrated into the culture of the wealthy and upper class during the middle ages.
+Having cross stitch ornaments at home became a sign of wealth, nobility and social status.
+Even Catherine of Aragon used to stitch onto the king’s shirts herself!

-Historically, young girls and women were taught how to cross-stitch and do needlework.
-In a “two-bird-one-stone” way, the samplers they were given often contained moral values and Bible verses.
+Historically, young girls and women were taught how to cross stitch and do needlework.
+In a two-birds-one-stone way, the samplers they were given often contained moral values and bible verses.

-A lot of people still believe needlework and embroidery to be their grandmother’s old hobby.
-However, cross-stitch is having a comeback among the younger age range!
-With sites like Pinterest emerging (don’t forget to give us a follow there!), the interest in homecraft has increased and with it, the reintroduction of cross-stitching.
+A lot of people still believe needlework and embroidery is a grandmother’s hobby.
+However, cross stitch is having a comeback among the younger age range.
+With sites like Pinterest the interest in homecraft has boomed, and with it, the reintroduction of cross stitching.

 There you go!
-Hope you enjoyed these fun facts and learned something new!
-Do you know of any more fun facts about the history of cross-stitching?
-Then, share them in the comment section below!
+Hope you enjoyed these fun facts and learned something new 🙂